lookit/ember-lookit-frameplayer/app/components/exp-lookit-stop-recording/doc.rst

             "mp4"
         ],
         "image": "peekaboo_remy.jpg",
-        "imageAnimation": "spin"
+        "imageAnimation": "spin",
         "displayFullscreen": true
     }

-This frame will stop a session-level recording, showing a looping video until the recording is uploaded:
+This frame will stop a session-level recording, showing a looping video and progress bar but no text, until the recording is uploaded:

 .. code:: javascript